-As of December 31, 2018, available financial resources (AFR) totaled €209 million post foreseeable dividend of €50 million.
-The capital resources at December 31, 2018 and December 31, 2017 are presented in the table below:
+As of December 31, 2019, eligible own funds (EOF) totaled €232 million net of foreseeable dividend.
+The capital resources at December 31, 2019 and December 31, 2018 are presented in the table below:

-Reconciliation reserve represents the excess of asset over liabilities from the Solvency II balance sheet, reduced by capital items in the financial statements (share capital) excluding subordinated debts and net of a dividend scheduled to be paid in 2019, of € 50 million.
+Reconciliation reserve represents the excess of asset over liabilities from the Solvency II balance sheet, reduced by capital items in the financial statements (share capital) excluding subordinated debts.

-/ Change in capital resources in 2018
+/ Change in capital resources in 2019